Home

 Community Service Programs of WEST ALABAMA (2 programs)

-This organisation administer 2 programs for the counties of Bibb, Fayette, Greene, Hale, Lamar, Pickens, Sumter, and Tuscaloosa.
+This organization administer 2 programs for the counties of Bibb, Fayette, Greene, Hale, Lamar, Pickens, Sumter, and Tuscaloosa.

 Weatherization: Program goal is to reduce energy costs for low-income families, particularly for the elderly, people with disabilities, and children, by improving the energy efficiency of their homes while ensuring their health and safety.